MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/Documents/RTX_PBRTexturingGuide.md

 ---
 author: v-jillheaden
 ms.author: v-jillheaden
-title: RTX PBR Texturing Guide ms.prod: gaming
+title: Physically Based Texturing Guide ms.prod: gaming
 description: A guide to creating textures using RTX Physically-Based Rendering
 ---

-# Minecraft with RTX PBR Texturing Guide
+# Physically Based Texturing Guide

 In this guide, we’ll walk you through the steps of creating your own Minecraft PBR textures, or upgrading your existing textures and texture packs, so that your ray-traced Minecraft worlds take full advantage of everything that Bedrock Minecraft brings to the table.

 In addition, we’ll demonstrate how you can create your own high-resolution textures for worlds made of lifelike high definition blocks, and offer an alternative, simpler, easier workflow using the premium Substance Painter application.

 ## Minecraft Texturing Overview